-A process which follows strict predefined rules.
-Processes that don’t have to change frequently or use structured data can all be a suitable processes for automation..
+A process that follows strict predefined rules.
+Processes that don't have to change frequently or use structured data can all be suitable processes for automation..

 In some industries compliance with regulations is critical—and efficient processes are essential for meeting those standards.

 Improvement is good, but it’s also hard.
 To improve your processes, you need some measure of how effective they are in order to know what needs improving.